 Position: Elementary Teacher

-What attracted you to serve at Redwood Christian Schools (RCS)?
+What motivated you to become a teacher at Redwood Christian?

 Tell us about your family and how they are looking forward to this new opportunity.